octobercms/october/modules/backend/widgets/table/README.md

 * `toolbar` - specifies if the toolbar should be visible, default is **true**.
 * `height` - specifies the data table height, in pixels.
 The default value is **false** - the height is not limited.

-The `data_source` parameter can take aliases for some data source classes for the simpler configuration syntax.
+The `dataSource` parameter can take aliases for some data source classes for the simpler configuration syntax.
 Known aliases are:

 * `client` = \Backend\Classes\TableClientMemoryDataSource